WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/3-sharing-stories.md

   </tbody>
 </table>

-*¡Colores!*, "Fabiola Cabeza de Baca" is a profile of educator, nutritionist, activist, and the author of one of New Mexico’s first cookbooks, Fabiola Cabeza de Baca, whose lifelong passion was to share the value of New Mexican foods.
+*¡Colores!*, "Fabiola Cabeza de Baca" is a profile of educator, nutritionist, activist, and author of one of New Mexico’s first cookbooks, Fabiola Cabeza de Baca, whose lifelong passion was to share the value of New Mexican foods.

 **[*New Mexico in Focus*, "Pueblo Foods"](/catalog/cpb-aacip-a9952645568?start=2046.97&end=2916.15) (KNME-TV, Albuquerque, NM, November 25, 2016)**

-Learn about the traditional foods of Pueblo communities in New Mexico with Lois Ellen Frank (Kiowa) and Roxanne Swentzell (Santa Clara Pueblo) in *New Mexico in Focus*, "Pueblo Foods".
+Learn about the traditional foods of Pueblo communities in New Mexico with Lois Ellen Frank (Kiowa) and Roxanne Swentzell (Santa Clara Pueblo) in *New Mexico in Focus*, "Pueblo Foods."

 **[*The Musical Adventures of John Donald Robb in New Mexico*](/catalog/cpb-aacip-191-06sxktqn) (KNME-TV, Albuquerque, NM)**